wp-plugins/wordpress-simple-survey/readme.txt

 7. Diagram

 == Changelog ==

+= 2.0.2 =
+* Reluctantly added ability to turn of properly imported jQuery do to harded imports in poorly written themes and plugins.
+API?
+What's that?

 = 2.0.0 =
 * Rewrote plugin allowing for multiple quizzes, better storage of answers, custom fields, and much more